Lava

 Reference to the Lava functionalities and in what context they are available.

-The Community page has a list of all the available filters.
+The page has a list of all the available filters.
 If a filter is available to run locally on the mobile shell (Process Lava On Client under Block Settings > Mobile Settings tab) it will be marked as such in the docs along with the compatible shell version.

-It is recommended to always include the Escape filter when using Lava text strings in a mobile application.
+It is recommended to always include the filter when using Lava text strings in a mobile application.
 This will encode the string, in case there are special characters included in there that could break things.
 This often happens with URLs that include an ampersand (&

 ), or a Content Channel Item title with a single quote ('